bplmaps/lmec-main-site/content/articles/visualizing-change-in-boston-activism-over-time.md

 Based in Roxbury, the {{< popup src="/uploads/2022-09-14/screen-shot-2022-09-14-at-10-43-38-am.png"  target="blank" >}} Black United Front{{</popup>}}  identified the expressway as a [priority for action](https://repository.library.northeastern.edu/files/neu:cj82m3654).
 In a statement of demands, the group wrote: {{< figure src="/uploads/2022-09-14/screen-shot-2022-09-14-at-10-44-52-am.png" caption="" class="figure-center" >}}

 In neighboring Jamaica Plain, a group of residents formed the [JP Expressway Committee](https://www.jphs.org/20th-century/how-jamaica-plain-activists-created-the-southwest-corridor.html) and collectively attended public hearings, wrote letters, and were responsible for the well known {{< popup src="/uploads/2022-09-15/highways.jpeg"  target="blank" >}} People Before Highways{{</popup>}}  text that lined the parallel railroad embankment for over 20 years.

-### The 1968 Restudy
+#### The 1968 Restudy

+In the summer of 1968, Boston Mayor Kevin White commissioned an evaluation for alternative land use for the

+a BRA evaluation that said an elevated highway “would have a significant negative impact on the neighborhood visually and economically.

 1968 re-study